Darker97/Reddit-SQL-Databases/Text/Assign2_Report.md

 as allPerDay;
 ```
 ####Motivation
-This Query is quite effective because it works by using only one table.
+- This Query is quite effective because it works by using only one table.

 ###3
 ####Query
+We assume for this Task, that we only want to check the body for the word 'lol' and not the title.
 ```
 select count(body) as amount from Comments where body like '%lol%';
 ```
 ####Motivation
-This Query is quite effective because it works by using only one table.
+- This Query is quite effective because it works by using only one table.
+- We are only searching for the nessecary parts

 ###4
-####Query
+#### Query
 ```
 select distinct Comments.SUBREDDIT
 from Comments join(